Kirdow/Penkr/README.md

 # Penkr <a href="https://github.com/Kirdow/Penkr/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-green.svg"></a>
-Penkr is a C++ port of [https://github.com/ohyicong/decrypt-chrome-passwords](ohyicong/decrypt-chrome-passwords).
+Penkr is a C++ port of [ohyicong/decrypt-chrome-passwords](https://github.com/ohyicong/decrypt-chrome-passwords).
 I made this because I wanted to show my family why they need a proper password manager and why not to store passwords directly in the browser.
 I decided to make this C++ port as the original one runs on Python and I don't wanna go mess around installing Python on her PC.
 This project runs on 2 exe files and 3 dll files, the rest is built into Windows with the C++ redistributable installation that most people already have installed.

 # Setting up
 This repository is a bit tricky to setup but premake should get most of it done for you.

 ### Pre-Requisites:
 - Penkr is using Visual Studio 2022.
 If you use another version of Visual Studio, you need to edit ``scripts/Win-GenProjects.bat`` and change ``vs2022`` to whichever IDE you use.
-For a list of all IDEs supported by premake, visit [https://premake.github.io/docs/using-premake](Premake's website).
+For a list of all IDEs supported by premake, visit [Premake's website](https://premake.github.io/docs/using-premake).

 ### Setup:
 1. Clone the repository.
 Remember to clone recursively ``git clone --recursive https://github.com/Kirdow/Penkr`` as it does use a submodule for Crypto++.